 Shop For Crops at Local Farmers Markets

 During summer, explore the variety of fresh produce available at the Jackson Hole Farmers Market on the Town Square every Saturday morning, or the Jackson Hole People's Market from 4 to 7 p.m.
-Wednesdays at the base of Snow King.
+Wednesdays on the lawn at the Center for the Arts.

 Classic Seasonal Menu Items